The Registry Of Ex-Military Land-Rovers Au, NZ, etc

 The tailgate is a specially built piece with a flat sheet on the outside and the unit and formation plate holders have been removed.
 A deluxe bonnet without a spare tyre holder has also been fitted and a custom cover sewn to cover the tub area of the vehicle.

 The less obvious changes to the vehicle are mechanical.
-A holden or ford engine was fitted along with an automatic gearbox.
+A holden engine was fitted along with an automatic gearbox.
 This also has the effect of rendering the vehicle two wheel drive.
 The engines were converted to run on gas, and a custom exhaust system was fitted.
 In the case of the holden units, a six cylinder 202 engine and trimatic automatic box were used.

 The vehicles were also given registrations 01 upwards.
-It has been suggested that the army had a budget of $800,000 for 14 cars.
+It has been suggested that the army had a budget of $800,000 for 15 cars.
 Around $57000 was spent on each vehicle, almost everything was changed at the time.
 However the accuracy of that statement has yet to be proven.

 The Army Museum Bandiana has retained one example of these specialist vehicles in excellent condition.
 It is also vehicle 01, however it was originally registered as 29-258.